*** 20th Anniversary: 2003 to 2023 ***

 the sun is the main cause of global warming because every 100 years the sun moves closer to the earth heating up our atmosphere even more and in 5,000,000,000 years the sun will explode and destroy the part of the universe that we call home

-Barry's Response - Thank you Emily, for the insight and cute drawing.
-For more about the Milankovitch cycles, in which the earth's proximity and orientation to the sun change by regular patterns, see this article I've written.
+Barry's Response - Thanks Emily, for the insight and cute drawing.
+See this article I wrote about Milankovitch cycles, in which the earth's proximity and orientation to the sun changes by regular patterns.

 Here are some odds'n ends:

-As far as the billions of stars out there go, ours is less-than-average.
-Astronomers have found some thousands of times bigger and brighter than the sun.
+Compared to the billions of stars out there, ours isn't that great.
+Some of them are thousands of times bigger and brighter than the sun.

 By comparison, the earth is insignificant.
-Less than 1% of the diameter of the sun, and three millionths of the sun's mass.
-It makes you wonder why we're so gung-ho on preserving it in the first place.
+1% of the sun's diameter and three millionths of its mass.
+Makes you wonder why we're so gung-ho on preserving it.

 Search this site for more information now.